nightingaleproject/Reference-NCHS-API/README.md

 REST offers a simple stateless request-response pattern that makes building applications straightforward.

 The NVSS API is built using the [FHIR](htatp://hl7.org/fhir/) standard.
-FHIR is a RESTful standard for the electronic exchange of healthcare information.
+FHIR is a RESTful standard for the electronic exchange of health information.
 FHIR's focus on health data and its basis on internet standards make it a good fit for exchanging mortality data.
 The fundamental building block for organizing data in FHIR is the [Resource](https://www.hl7.org/fhir/resource.html).
 A FHIR Resource is just a well-specified way to represent a single concept, like a Patient or a